nisforrnicholas/nisforrnicholas.github.io/tryhackme/_posts/2021-05-17-inclusion.md

 Next, I tried searching for low-hanging fruit such as visiting the /robots.txt file, but those did not result in anything of use.

-When I searched for something using the search bar on the top right of the webpage, I was simply redirected back to the homepage.

 At the bottom of the web page, there were three sections dedicated to different blog posts.
 Looks like the posts taught us more about **Local File Inclusion (LFI)** and **Remote File Inclusion (RFI)** attacks!
 This will be useful as I currently have no idea what those attacks are.

 Clicking on the 'View Details' button below the sections brought me to the blog posts.
 I checked the source code for each of these dedicated posts but there was nothing of interest.